SolarNetworkFoundation/solarnetwork-ops/dba/postgres/docs/Postgres-12-to-17-upgrade.md

 	--check
 ```

 Assuming all OK, re-run without the `--check`.

+## Update extensions

 Then start the server to update extensions:

 ```sh
 # go back to root user, if still postgres